tuckerweibell/recipe/src/components/EzLabelledItem/EzLabelledItem.md

 - Use size="normal" with any position value
 - Use size="small" with position="top"
 - Use title case for the label title
+- Use htmlFor={controlId} to associate the label with the form control.
+This allows the label to increase the hit-surface to focus/activate the input, as well as allowing assistive technology to identify the label when the input is focused.

 #### Don’t